WilliamRoth82/BozandtheBozzers/proposal.md

-Research Proposal: < Sea Level Rise effect on Coastal Housing Prices >¶ By X, Y, and Z
+Research Proposal: < Sea Level Rise effect on Coastal Housing Prices >¶ By Andrew Bosland, Will Rothpletz, Carter Karinshak, and Linh Thai

 Research Question¶
 This section should cover: